polina090193/yoga/README.md

 # yoga
 A landing for yoga classes.
-Fullpage slider (included fullPage plugin by Alvaro Trigo) In progress - another slides will be soon
+Fullpage slider (included fullPage plugin by Alvaro Trigo)
+<p>In progress - another slides will be soon